BruceZ260810/ece2500Y/README.md

-To compare the coordinates from different CSV files, you could use the following method:

 1. **Read the CSV Files**: Load both CSV files using a library like pandas, which allows you to work with data easily.